m0nclous/click-claim-bot/README.md

 - <a href="https://t.me/hamster_kombaT_bot/start?startapp=kentId1013774663" target="_blank"><img src="assets/img/hamster-combat/logo.jpg" width="20" alt="" style="vertical-align:middle"> Hamster Kombat</a>
   - Generate Game Keys

 ## 🏆️ Online bot without problems
 Use a ready-made online bot to automate your farm.

 1. Go to Telegram bot <a href="https://t.me/ClickClaimBot" target="_blank">@ClickClaimBot</a>
-2. Press the button `Старт` or enter the command `/start`
+2. Press the `Start` button or type `/start`
-3. Use the `/login` command to bind a Telegram session
+3. Use the `/login` command to start the Telegram session binding process
 4. Provide your contact to the bot
    This will be required to log into your account
 5. Enter the code sent to Telegram to login